The Bayesian Approach To Inverse Problems: Measure Preserving Dynamics

-Measure $\mu_Q$ is preserved by (\ref{426}), because (\ref{426}) simply gives an Ornstein-Uhlenbeck process with desired Gaussian invariant measure.
-On the other hand, equation (\ref{427}) is simply a Langevin equation for measure on $\mathbb{R}^N$ with density (\ref{425}) and a calculation with the Fokker-Planck equation, as in Theorem \ref{t:4.10}, demonstrates the required invariance of $\mu_P$. $\Box$
+Measure $\mu_Q$ is preserved by (\ref{426}), because (\ref{426}) simply gives an (integral equation formulation of) the Ornstein-Uhlenbeck process with desired Gaussian invariant measure.
+On the other hand, equation (\ref{427}) is simply (an integral equation formulation of)the Langevin equation for measure on $\R^N$ with density (\ref{425}) and a calculation with the Fokker-Planck equation, as in Theorem \ref{t:4.10}, demonstrates the required invariance of $\mu_P$. $\Box$